luquelab/ACUNAO-AI/README.md

 7. **Run the application**

-  7.1.
 Run the Streamlit prototype:
 ```bash
 streamlit run src/app.py
 ```

-  7.2.
-Run the dev Jupyter Notebook:
-  Navigate to the `dev.ipynb` file within the dev folder.
+Note: During first run, you will be prompted to add your email for marketing subscription from Streamlit.
+You have the option to add your email and press enter, or hit the enter key to skip adding your email to the marketing subscription.

 ### Windows No Conda